 I can jot down a huge checklist of how to do this, but Matthew Barby has done an awesome job of explaining the process here.

-And a warning: this WILL be time consuming, but I suggest you do this right.
+And a warning: this WILL be time-consuming, but I suggest you do this right.

 Step 3: The Feeler

-The primary reason why most outreach emails fail to prompt any action is because they ask outright what they want.
+The primary reason why most outreach emails fail to prompt any action is that they ask outright what they want.
 But, do not ask outright.
 Focus on building a relationship with the blogger/journalist first.